The Best Foods to Break Your Intermittent Fast For Weight Loss [+3 FREE Recipes!!]

 2. Split the chia pudding into 6 small glass mason jars to use throughout the week.
 Top with the listed toppings.

-2 Tbsp. hemp seeds
+2 Tbsp. sunflower seeds

 pinch of sea salt